 You want your practice to grow.
 You already know you need more patients for this to happen.
 How do you attract those potential patients and get them to convert to making actual appointments?
 Through your marketing.
 But successful marketing is never as simple as just putting up flyers or hosting a Facebook page.
 That alone won’t help you see the increasing numbers and return on investment that you’re looking for.
 In fact, traditional marketing isn’t effective at all when it comes to marketing a podiatric practice.
 That’s where the Top Practices approach and our marketing campaigns come in.

-The Right Way to Approach Marketing a Medical Practice
+The Right Way to Approach Marketing a Podiatric Practice

 The goal of informational marketing is to get the attention of the patients you are trying to attract by building all of your marketing around speaking directly to their worries, concerns, issues, and problems.
 That way potential patients notice you and take the actions you’re recommending.
 These calls to action should always be either: